Integrated Assessment Models (IAMs) for Climate Change

 Overviews and Surveys

 IAM for climate change is a methodological approach as well as a sustainable research platform for many researchers.
 A well-developed IAM usually has undergone revisions, improvements, and recalibrations over time.
 IAMs are subject to constant reviews and critiques by scholars and IAM modelers.
 Critical evaluations of IAMs appeared in the literature beginning in the mid-1990s.
 The surveys in this section reveal the development and scope of IAMs since that period.
 Because IAMs represent broad arrays of research accumulations, comprehensive and unbiased overviews and surveys are difficult.
 The articles in this section critically survey IAMs at progressing development junctions and from different perspectives.
 Some authors of articles in this section are well-known IA modelers themselves.
-Their survey articles are based on their modeling experiences with IAM for climate change, such as Nordhaus 2013, an article from the perspective of the RICE model; Dowlatabadi 1995 and Morgan and Dowlatabadi 1996 are largely based on early experiences with the ICAM model.
+Their survey articles are based on their modeling experiences with IAM for climate change, such as Nordhaus 2013, an article from the perspective of the Regional Integrated model of Climate and the Economy (RICE); Dowlatabadi 1995 and Morgan and Dowlatabadi 1996 are largely based on early experiences with the Integrated Climate Assessment Model (ICAM).
 The other articles adopt more comprehensive approaches in their inclusion of models for comparisons and critiques.
 Weyant 2017 summarizes the achievements of IAMs for climate change, presented by a longtime organizer of the Energy Modeling Forum (EMF; see EMF 29, cited under American Models) and the IAM Consortium.
 On the other hand, Pindyck 2017 presents some pitfalls and caveats in the applications of IAMs from the perspective of economics.
 Pauliuk, et al. 2017 points out an omission in major IAMs and suggests the approach of improvement.

 This article is a critical evaluation of IAMs for climate change by questioning some key assumptions in IAMs for climate change.